El Bananero

-Adrián Maximiliano Nario Pérez (born September 12, 1976), better known for his stage name El Bananero, is an Uruguayan-American humorist, producer and Internet celebrity who is known for creating and uploading videos that contain irreverent humor and obscene language.
+Adrián Maximiliano Nario Pérez (born September 12, 1976), better known for his stage name El Bananero ("The Banana Man" or "The Banana Tree Man" in English), is an Uruguayan-American humorist, producer and Internet celebrity who is known for creating and uploading videos that contain irreverent humor and obscene language.

 Biography

 El Bananero was born in Elizabeth, New Jersey.
 When he was eight years old, he moved to Montevideo, Uruguay where he acquired citizenship from his parents.
 He lived there until he moved to Miami, Florida in 2005.

 While his parents were at work, he was left alone at home, where he recorded pornography from adult cable television channels to show to his friends.

 Internet phenomenon

 Beginning

 In 2005, El Bananero decided to make videos to have fun with his friends.
 His content generally includes humour that is satirical, irreverent, foul, sexist, scatological, and obscene.
 He mocks taboo subjects such as sex and performs parodies of famous movies with his montage.
 His acts captured significant online attention in Latin America.
 He created his website, elbananero.com, to upload his videos and share them.
 A year later, when YouTube was established, he started a channel there, which quickly became popular among adolescents.